Eventact Arrival: Cloud-Based Check-in and Badge Printing

 While you can use Arrival, a standalone check-in solution,

-integrating it with Eventact pre-registration creates a fully synchronized attendee journey - from signup to onsite check-in.
+integrating it with Eventact pre-registration creates a fully synchronized attendee journey - from signup to on-site check-in.

 This integration eliminates manual steps and enhances efficiency for both organizers and attendees.

-Benefits for Event Organizers:
+Benefits for Event Organizers

 Check-in Dashboard